 A Visitors Guide to Japan’s Whisky Scene: Q/A with Brian Ashcraft

 I took this opportunity to tap into Brian’s knowledge to help whisky-lovers get the most out of their favourite tipple while visiting Japan.

 Chris: How would you characterise whisky bars in Japan?
 What can visitors to Japan expect regarding the range and qualities of whiskies available, appearance and ambience, and service?

 Brian: Most whisky bars in Japan specialise in a range of whiskies, with a strong footing in Japanese whisky and Scotch.

-Many bars in Japan are often small, so they offer a more intimate experience.
-If you are in a bar with less than 12 seats, you and everyone else in there are going to have a first-row seat.
-You are going to notice what the bartender is doing when he or she is serving your drink or other customers’ drinks.
+Many bars in Japan are often small, offering a more intimate experience.
+If you are in a bar with less than 12 seats, you and everyone else in there will have a first-row seat.
+You will notice what the bartender is doing when serving your drink or other customers’ drinks.
 The bartender is operating under a microscope, which might be why there is a greater awareness of service, even for Japan.

 If you think Japanese whisky is good now, just wait another 10 or 15 years.
 It’ll be even better. —Brian Ashcraft

 Chris: What bars do you recommend for whisky-lovers in Tokyo, Osaka and Kyoto?

 Brian: Tokyo is home to numerous world-famous bars, such as Star Bar Ginza, Bar High Five and Zoetrope.
 My favourite Tokyo bar, however, is Bar Amami in Gotanda.
 It’s a very comfortable place for me, and I always have a nice time there.